Avra (singer): Musical career

 After that album, Avra returned to her Greek heritage, and over the next three years, she collaborated with various Adelaide-based Greek artists and organisations, including a series of concerts sponsored by the Greeks of Egypt and Middle East Society.
 She performed at the Adelaide Festival Centre, the Royalty Theatre and the Adelaide Convention Centre.
 One of the shows, "Greeks of the Sea", was invited to be part of the Sydney Greek Festival (Paniyiri) Program.
 Avra performed regularly on a local level at the Cypriot Club and other Adelaide Greek music venues, as well as guest appearances at several Greek clubs in Melbourne.

 Another project was her "Avralicious Show", where she performed a parody of the rock diva persona.
 This inspired her to release a six-track extended play, Superalterego.
 She worked with Scott as her producer.
 A national tour followed which included a same titled show at the Melbourne Fringe Festival from September to October 2003.

 The EP shifted over 5000 units (pending verification).
 Avra's backing band were Velis on lead vocals and piano with John Doe on keyboards, Ben Palmer on guitar, Jarrod Payne on drums and Corey Stewart on backing vocals and bass guitar.

 In 2004, Avra co-produced the "Avra – The Musical" which opened at the Judith Wright Centre of Contemporary Arts in July.
 The script, and the lyrics for all 16 songs, were written by Avra, whilst the musical composition and production marked her first collaboration with dance musician, Kevin Freeman.
 Set to video screen backdrops created by Tim Rith and lighting designed by Hamish Cliff, it was a combination of dance and theatre.(citation pending) A 20-track CD was recorded and sold at the show, Avra – The Musical – Songs from the Musical.

 Avra continued to work with Freeman on his project, "Thousand Ears", in 2006; they recorded several songs together including a dance track, "Fashion Police".
 The song, written by Avra and produced by Freeman, is a tongue in cheek commentary on the nature of fashion and its industry (citation pending).
-In December 2006 Steve Malone from Brisbane's Water Street Productions directed the music video for "Fashion Police".(citation pending) It was shot entirely against a green screen and a A$250,000 GT Pantera sports car was one of the props.
 Extensive motion tracked 3D animation was used in combination with 3D titles and effects, marking a dramatic departure from basic, utilitarian style music videos.
 The song was featured in the 2008 Australian Big Brother TV series.